 Trying to decide whether or not buying a used car is right for you?
 Dealerships park shiny new models close to the road for a reason.
 They’re eye-catching and tempting and they get you onto the lot, but a new car is not the best option for everybody or for every situation.
 There are a ton of great reasons to shop pre-owned.

 One of the biggest reasons that many people opt to buy a used car is depreciation.
-You may have heard it before, but the truth is, a new car loses value (about 10%) the moment you drive it off the lot!
+You may have heard it before, but the truth is, a new car loses about 10% of its value the moment you drive it off the lot!
 The average depreciation in the first year is about another 20%.
-Not only are you saving a few bucks on the front end by buying a pre-owned car, but you also avoid the potential loss you might suffer if you need to sell or replace that car in the first year.
+Not only are you saving a few bucks in the beginning by buying a used car, but you also avoid the potential loss you might suffer if you need to sell or replace that car in the first year.

 Lower Insurance Premiums

-Car insurance companies rely on a large variety of factors to determine your rates and every situation is different.
-That said, it’s safe to say that the more expensive it would be to replace your car in the case of a major accident, the more you can expect to pay in premiums.
-Often, an older, less expensive model means savings when you go to get those car insurance quotes.
+Car insurance companies rely on a large variety of factors to determine your rates, and every situation is different.
+The more expensive it would be to repair or replace your car if you get into an accident, the more you can expect to pay in premiums.
+Often, an older, less expensive model means your car insurance quote will be shorter.
 It’s not the only factor you want to consider, but it’s worth looking into.
 Your car insurance company should be able to help guide you as you make your car-buying decisions.

 Peace of Mind

-There’s a little extra peace of mind when you buy a used car over a new model.
-Once a car has been on the market for a while, you’ll find reviews from owners who have driven them for a while.
+Buying a used car over a new model can give you a little extra peace of mind.
+Once a car has been on the market for a few years, you’ll find reviews from owners who have driven them for a while.
 You may even be able to locate online owners’ forums and enthusiast groups.
-You can look into recalls, learn about frequent mechanical issues, and you can even buy a certified pre-owned (CPO) car.
+You can look into recalls, learn about frequent mechanical issues, and even buy a certified pre-owned (CPO) car.
 CPOs are rigorously inspected and backed by the original manufacturer.

-Everybody likes choices, and when you choose to purchase a used car, there are a lot of them!
+Since you aren’t restricted to current models, you have more options when purchasing a used car over a new car.
 You’ll have years’ worth of models, options, and even colors to choose from.
 When you’re shopping for new cars, there are only 300-400 models to choose from across all brands.
 You never know, you may prefer a model, trim package, or paint color that a manufacturer doesn’t offer anymore.

-Sometimes you can really score on the extras when you buy a pre-owned vehicle.
-Previous owners may have already upgraded those base model wheels and sound systems.
-If you’re the outdoorsy type, take advantage of someone else’s investment in a roof rack or a bicycle carrier.
-There are seemingly limitless options out there for aftermarket upgrades and shopping used may mean that you can find the car, truck, or SUV that meets your needs exactly!
+Sometimes you can really score on the extras when you buy a used vehicle.
+Previous owners may have already upgraded things like their tires and sound systems.
+If you love the outdoors, you can benefit from someone else’s investment in a roof rack or bicycle carrier.
+There are seemingly limitless options out there for aftermarket upgrades, and shopping used can help you find the car, truck, or SUV that already meets your needs.